rails-girls-summer-of-code/summer-of-code/sponsors/packages.md

 providing the Summer of Code subsidies.
 Your sponsorship will enter a budget pool, from which the selected students will be paid.

+If you would like to know more about RGSoC or present our program to your company you can also take a look at this <a href="https://speakerdeck.com/langziehohr/rails-girls-summer-of-code-2016">pitch deck</a>.

 {% include sponsor_packages.html %}

 ### Partner Company Package